processone/eturnal/docker-k8s/README.md

 **Note:**

 * For logs to be printed with the `docker logs` command, `log_dir:` should be set to `stdout` in `eturnal.yml`.
 * When `--network=host` setting is not used, the IPv4 autodetection is most likely unsuccesful.
-Therefore, the [relay_ipv4_addr](https://eturnal.net/documentation/#relay_ipv4_addr) parameter must be set in such cases with a mounted `eturnal.yml` file.
+Therefore, the [relay_ipv4_addr](https://eturnal.net/documentation/#relay_ipv4_addr) parameter must be set in such cases either with a mounted `eturnal.yml` file or with the `ETURNAL_RELAY_IPV4_ADDR` environment variable.
+This applies for the IPv6 address as well.
 * The default turn range `49152-65535/udp` may be decreased with the [relay_min_port and relay_max_port](https://eturnal.net/documentation/#relay_min_port) options, if one experiences [performance issues](https://github.com/instrumentisto/coturn-docker-image/issues/3) and does not want to use `--network=host` option with the `docker run` command.
 A different, new range must be reflected also in the `docker run` command `--publish`-option,
     * e.g. `-p 50000-50500:50000-50500/udp` for specified `relay_min_port: 50000` and `relay_max_port: 50500` in `eturnal.yml`